shred/acme4j/src/doc/docs/index.md

 * Supports [RFC 8738](https://tools.ietf.org/html/rfc8738) IP identifier validation
 * Supports [RFC 8739](https://tools.ietf.org/html/rfc8739) short-term automatic certificate renewal (experimental)
 * Easy to use Java API
-* Requires JRE 8 (update 101) or higher
+* Requires JRE 8 (update 101) or higher.
+For building the project, Java 9 or higher is required.
 * Built with maven, packages available at [Maven Central](http://search.maven.org/#search|ga|1|g%3A%22org.shredzone.acme4j%22)
 * Requires [jose4j](https://bitbucket.org/b_c/jose4j/wiki/Home), [Bouncy Castle](https://www.bouncycastle.org/) and [slf4j](http://www.slf4j.org/) as dependencies.
 If you have other means of generating key pairs and CSRs, you can even do without `acme4j-utils` and Bouncy Castle as dependency.
 * Extensive unit and integration tests

 ## Quick Start

-[This source code](acme4j-example/apidocs/src-html/org/shredzone/acme4j/ClientTest.html) gives an example of how to get a TLS certificate with _acme4j_.
+[This source code](acme4j-example/apidocs/src-html/org/shredzone/acme4j/example/ClientTest.html) gives an example of how to get a TLS certificate with _acme4j_.

-You can run the `org.shredzone.acme4j.ClientTest` class in your IDE, with the domains to be registered as parameters.
+You can run the `org.shredzone.acme4j.example.ClientTest` class in your IDE, with the domains to be registered as parameters.
 The test client can also be invoked via maven in a command line:

 ```sh
 mvn exec:java -Dexec.args="example.com example.org"